 - A Token may often be obtainable through Solicitation. - Correspondence between the state of the token representation on the provider side and on the requestor side may have to be maintained.
 For example, if the provider is allowed to cancel the token this state change has to be relayed to the requestor. - A token is often associated with an Expiration.
 For instance, an MRA is only valid for a certain number of weeks from issuance.
-A software license may also be time-limited and has to be renewed. - Tokens are central concept in colored Petri Net patterns [8] - A token may serve a similar purpose as a "guard" in the authorization pattern [9].
+A software license may also be time-limited and has to be renewed. - Tokens are central concept in (Colored) Petri Nets [9] - A token may serve a similar purpose as a "guard" in the authorization pattern [10].

-5.2 Correspondence Pattern
+5.2.
+Correspondence Pattern